Intents

 "reuse" Will reuse the first available running instance of an Intent handler or will fall back to "startNew" if there are no running instances available.

-{ app?: string, instance?: string} An object with optional app and instance properties.
+{ app?: string, instance?: string } An object with optional app and instance properties.
 The app property accepts an app name, the instance property - an ID of a running app instance.
 Provide a value for the app property to start a new instance of a specific Intent handler app.
 The app name is available in the applicationName property of the IntentHandler object.
 Provide a value for the instance property to reuse a specific running instance of an Intent handler.
 The ID of an Intent handler instance is available in the instanceId property of the IntentHandler object.
+If both app and instance are set, instance will take precedence.
 Using this targeting option gives you full control over the choice of an appropriate Intent handler.

 The default value for the target property is "startNew" when the Intent has been defined in an app configuration.
 If the Intent has been registered dynamically, the default value is "reuse".